nopperabou0/reactNewsApp/README.md

-React is stupid why the tutorial assume i use framework ???? javascript also stupid, i hate it.
+React is stupid why the tutorial assume i use framework ???? javascript also stupid, i hate it. route, bootstrap, wtf is that !? , i dont think i need it for now

 react is confusing